2015 Tikapur massacre: Background

-Minority ethnic groups have been demonstrating across Nepal, saying the new constitution, which would divide the country into seven federal states, would discriminate against them and give them insufficient autonomy.
+Minority ethnic groups had been demonstrating across Nepal, saying the new constitution, which would divide the country into seven federal states, would discriminate against them and give them insufficient autonomy.

 Convictions

 On March 7, 2019, Kailali District Court sentenced 11 people including a member of parliament from Rastriya Janata Party Nepal, Resham Lal Chaudhary to life in prison for their roles in orchestrating and carrying out the massacre.
 The families of the victims expressed relief, whereas Rastriya Janata Party-Nepal objected on the grounds that the incident was political in nature, not criminal.
 Legislator Chaudhary is set to be stripped of his position following the sentencing.
 He has already begun serving his sentence.

 12 others were sentenced to 10 years in prison and one accused was sentenced to six months.
 One of the convicts facing life sentence is due to only serve 10 years since he was a minor at the time of the incident.
 Three of the tried have been acquitted.
 More than 30 suspects are still at large.